ionos-cloud/cluster-api-provider-ionoscloud/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
+See the
-See the [Table of Contents](#table-of-contents) for different ways to help and detail about how this project handles them.
+[Table of Contents](#table-of-contents) for information on how you can help us improve.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

-> And if you like the project, but just don't have time to contribute, that's fine.
-There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
+> And if you like our work, but just don't have time to contribute, that's fine.
+There are other easy ways to support us and show your appreciation, which we would also be very happy about:
 > - Star the project
 > - Tweet about it
-> - Refer this project in your project's readme
+> - Refer it in your documentation
 > - Mention the project at local meetups and tell your friends/colleagues

 ## Table of Contents